Brits Set for Warmest Christmas Day in Over 100 Years

-Meteorologist Liam Eslick commented on the weather outlook, stating, “It’s looking like a damp picture across the UK, heavy rain possibly in Wales.
+Meteorologist Liam Eslick warned, “It’s looking like a damp picture across the UK, heavy rain possibly in Wales.
 Past Christmas lunch, there could be some breaks if people are looking to go out and about.
-Boxing Day is probably going to be the best day if people are looking to go for a walk.
+Boxing Day is probably going to be the best day if people are looking to go for a walk.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.